Mixed cities: Education

 Religious affiliation is a significant determinator in school designation.
 Christians, Muslims, and Jews are the main populations integrated in mixed cities.
 This religious segregation makes it hard for teachers to create multicultural experiences in schools.
 Religiously mixed educational institutions face similar challenges to integration in mixed cities.
 Teachers in mixed schools create ceremonies that emphasize multiple cultures.
 These ceremonies fail to address essential narratives about religious and racially diverse identities.
 Mixed schools teach Arabic as well as Hebrew, however Jewish students do not always acquire Arabic speaking skills.
-Recent data show that Arab kindergarten teachers in Jewish schools have a positive impace on the student's multicultural acceptance.
+Recent data show that Arab kindergarten teachers in Jewish schools have a positive impact on the student's multicultural acceptance.
 The same goes for Jewish teachers in Arab schools.
 In most mixed cities, Arabs and Jews are not geographically segregated.
 Most schools in mixed cities are segregated.
 Jewish students go to Jewish schools, Arab students go to Arab schools.
 These schools have different curriculums.
 Schools are divided by language (Hebrew or Arabic), race, religion, and nationality.